Sfatima11/MSCS532_Assignment1/README.md

 ## Step 3: Run the Python File

 python insertion_sort.py

-Sample Output
+## Output
-text
-Original Array:
-[12, 5, 8, 19, 1, 25, 7]

-Sorted Array in Decreasing Order:
-[25, 19, 12, 8, 7, 5, 1]
-Algorithm Features
-Uses insertion sort technique

-Sorts values in descending order

-Beginner-friendly Python implementation

-Includes comments for readability
+The program successfully displays both the original and sorted arrays after applying the insertion sort algorithm in monotonically decreasing order.
+The implementation uses the insertion sort technique to arrange values from highest to lowest.
+Additionally, the program is beginner-friendly, written in Python, and includes clear comments to improve readability and understanding of the code.